 On the other hand, on February 22, 2018, we completed the acquisition of the brand Pendleton Whisky of Hood River Distillers, Inc. Pendleton Whisky is one of the main brands of super-premium whiskey in the United States.
 Becle agreed to pay US\$212.8 million (\$3,999,259) for these assets.
-Pendleton Whisky was launched in 2003 and since then its annual retail volume has increased in more than 447,253 cases equivalent to 9-liters according to IWSR in 2021.
+Pendleton Whisky was launched in 2003 and since then its annual retail volume has increased in more than 499,707 cases equivalent to 9-liters according to IWSR in 2022.
 In addition of the main presentation of Pendleton Whisky, the acquisition includes the presentations of Pendleton Midnight, Pendleton 1910 and Pendleton Directors' Reserve.

 To complement the leader categories of tequila and whiskey, throughout the years, we have developed the innovation capacities by creating brands, through improving the cases and up to the launching of the line extensions.
 This is one of our most relevant strengths, both in innovation/speed in reaction capacity.
 In the rum category, in 2009, we developed and launched Kraken, a premium rum which is currently one of the most dynamic brands in the segment.
-Kraken represented 4.14% and 4.30% of the consolidated retail sales for the year ended as of December 31, 2022 and 2021, respectively.
+Kraken accounted for 3.86% and 4.14% of consolidated sales value for the year ended as of December 31, 2023 and 2022, respectively.